ryx/datalayer.js/README.md

 } from './myCustomPlugins';
 ```

 After including the datalayer.js module you have to call the [`initialize`](#initializeoptionsobject-void) method on the global instance to perform basic setup and tell datalayer.js which plugins to load.
 The `plugins` option is the recommended way to load plugins.
 You simply pass a list of plugins to be loaded and initialize them right away, using their constructor.
-This should work for most common usecases.
+This should cover the most common usecases, for more details check out the [Plugins Documentation section]().
 One thing to keep in mind is that this _leaves the entire decision about what data the plugin receives to the plugin itself_, as the plugins take data from your website according to their own preferences.

 ```javascript
 datalayer.initialize({